 $ while read line; do echo $line; done < sample.txt

-Read File Line By Line with Bash Script File
+Read File Line By Line with Bash Script

-We can also create a bash script file which can be called from the bash environment in order to read the specified file line by line.
+We can also create a bash script file that can be called from the bash environment in order to read the specified file line by line.
 We will use the $filename variable in order to store the file path and name.
 We will use “read_line_by_line.sh” as the script file name.